Bira/octopus-carnival/_drafts/wir-mm-4e-orc.md

-These priests fight with **spears** in melee, and have a variety of spells for ranged combat. **Eye of Wrath** (Ranged 5 vs. Will) is a minor action fear effect that inflicts -4 AC for a turn on a hit. **Swift Arm of Destruction** (Ranged 5; recharge 5-6) allows an orc within range to make a melee basic attach as a free action and regain 15 HP on a hit or 5 on a miss.
+These priests fight with **spears** in melee, and have a variety of spells for ranged combat. **Eye of Wrath** (Ranged 5 vs. Will) is a minor action fear effect that inflicts -4 AC for a turn on a hit. **Swift Arm of Destruction** (Ranged 5; recharge 5-6) allows an orc within range to make a melee basic attack as a free action and regain 15 HP on a hit or 5 on a miss.
 And **Chaos Hammer** (area burst 1 within 10 vs. Reflex; encounter) does force damage and knocks targets prone on a hit.
 On a miss it still does half damage.